Aryash2003/Symplora_leave_management/README.md

 A simple leave-management backend built with **Flask**, **Flask-SQLAlchemy**, and **SQLite**, plus a minimal HTML page for manual API testing.

 ---
+## Important Instructions
+-While applying for leave as a user, please apply in the format DD-MM-YYYY as start date and similarly for end date.
 ## ✨ Features
 - User management (create & list users)
 - Apply for leave, list all leave requests